hype/HYPE_Processing/resources/README.md

       src
 ```

-After library ##library.name## has been successfully installed, restart the Processing application.
+After ##project.name## has been successfully installed, restart the Processing application.

 #### Build Sources with ANT